MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsVoiceApplicationsPolicy.md

 ## PARAMETERS

 ### -Identity
-Unique identifier of the teams voice applications policy to be retrieved.
+Unique identifier of the Teams voice applications policy to be retrieved.
 To return the global policy, use this syntax:

 -Identity global